-DATAIA Days « Life Sciences & AI »
+DATAIA Workshop « Life Sciences & AI » - Challenges in Agronomy

-The objective of the DATAIA Days is to bring together scientific communities, experts and professionals from the disciplines concerned to share knowledge and challenges in these fields, consolidate a locally rooted research community and pave the way for the construction of joint projects.
+This workshop is part of the DATAIA Workshops « Life Sciences & AI », a series of thematic events aiming to bring together scientific communities, experts and professionals from the disciplines concerned to share knowledge and challenges in these fields, consolidate a locally rooted research community and pave the way for the construction of joint projects.

 |9h00 - 9h30||

 |« PixFruit: Digital agriculture for yield estimation in the tropical fruit sector » - Emile Faye (CIRAD, UPR HortSys)|

 |10h30 - 11h00||Coffee break|